- Why Us?

-Quite recently, a customer that has been paying for a considerable number of clicks from Google Ads, had these clicks showing up in Analytics as coming from very few users.
+Quite recently, a customer that has been paying for a considerable number of clicks from Google Ads, had these clicks then showing up in Analytics as coming from very few users.
 In this case, we have seen as much as 24 paid clicks per user visiting the website, on average.
 So this should mean that one user would do at least 24 searches and would keep on clicking our ads in Google, visit our website, then go back to the search again and again.
-This is very suspicious behavior, even for the most tenacious shopper comparing offers.
+This is very certainly suspicious behavior, even for the most tenacious shopper comparing offers.

 Say you are advertising through the Display network and your ad is displayed on a random website that is relevant for your ad.
 That website owner has an active interest to click that ad in order to get more revenue from Google.
-He might not do it himself.
-Maybe he has friends, collaborators or employees who are instructed to do so.
+So he might not do it himself.
+Maybe he also has friends, collaborators or employees who are instructed to do so.
 Google claims to check and reimburse what they track as invalid clicks, but, speaking from past experience, that rarely happens.

-This inflationary click fraud was a practice so common at one point, that it led to the appearance of so-called click farms, offices in third world countries with employees whose only purpose was to click on various ads.
+This inflationary pay-per-click fraud was a practice so common at one point, that it led to the appearance of so-called click farms, offices in third world countries with employees whose only purpose was to click on various ads.
 As coherently explained by this now-famous Veritasium video, click farms tend to click (or like) both ads that bring them revenue, as well as ads that do not.
 They do this in an attempt to disguise their fraudulent activity, to make it more difficult to track who they are clicking for.

 Of course, software, malware, and viruses have been developed to automate the activity of click farms, so many times it is not actual humans doing the clicking.

 As a customer, you have very little leverage against them.
 You can file in a formal complaint and/or call support.
 Google, for one, have done very well on improving their customer care lately.
 They have teams in most countries and most languages and will be happy to investigate your issue.
 Do not hesitate to ask for their help.

-Although it does involve a bit of effort from them, your competitors may well spend the time to actively click your ads, in order to exhaust your advertising budget and make you less competitive.
+Although it does involve a bit of effort from them, your competitors may well spend the time to actively click your ads, in order to exhaust your advertising budget and then make you less competitive.

-If your main competitor clicks your ads 50 times during the morning, you will most likely run out of budget by the afternoon and your ads will stop running.
+If your main competitor clicks your ads 50 times during the morning, you will most likely run out of budget by the afternoon and your ads will then stop running.

 Want to know more about your website traffic and performance?
-Check all our Advertising articles, learn what is referral traffic and why is it important and check these 3,14 tips to boost your traffic!
+Check all our Advertising articles, learn what is referral traffic and why is it important and also check these 3,14 tips to boost your traffic!